Forest Hills, Boston: Churches

-St. Andrew's Parish
+Former St. Andrew's Parish (now Bethel AME Church)

 St. Andrew the Apostle Church was built by the Archdiocese of Boston in 1918.
 It stands on the corner of Walk Hill Street and Wachusett Street diagonally across from where the city built the Parkman School some two decades earlier.

 In 1942, St. Andrew the Apostle School was opened adjacent to the church.
 A convent next to the school housed the Sisters who staffed it.
 First it was staffed by the Sisters of the Congregation of Saint Joseph and later by the Sisters of Charity.
 A rectory next to the church was home to four or more priests at a time.
 Eventually, a building directly across the street from St. Andrew's Church was purchased to serve as a "community hall."
 By the late 1940s, Forest Hills (on both sides of Walk Hill Street) was predominantly Irish Catholic.
 Catholics of other ethnic groups (particularly Italians but also French, Poles, Portuguese, Scots and others) were also present but were collectively outnumbered by the Irish.
 Although small numbers of non-Catholics remained in the area, for the second half of the 20th century, "Forest Hills" and "St. Andrew's Parish" were virtually synonymous.